top of page

 Screenshot 2023-11-16 at 10.00_edited.jp

-MWG partners with mental health experts and sponsors to increase access to mental health professional services.
-We do this because we cannot separate mental/physical support from wealth.
-Good health is wealth.
+• MWG partners with experts to increase access to mental health services, emphasizing that good health is wealth.

 • Less likely to get the preventive care needed to stay healthy.